 You have to pay Stamp Duty Land Tax (SDLT) if you buy a property in the UK over a certain price.
 This is charged on all purchases of houses, flats and other land and buildings.

 From 1 April 2015 SDLT won’t apply in Scotland.
 Instead you’ll pay Land and Buildings Transaction Tax when you buy a property.

 - whether the property is residential

-SDLT may also be due if you lease a property - see below.
+SDLT may also be due if you lease a property.

-SDLT is charged at 15% on residential dwellings costing more than £2 million bought by bodies like:
+SDLT is charged at 15% on residential properties costing more than £500,000 bought by bodies like:

 - collective investment schemes

 There are some exceptions.
-You’ll only need to pay 7% if you meet certain criteria.
-For example, where the property is used for:
+For example, you pay SDLT based on the new rates and bands where the property is used for:

 - a property rental business

 - providing admission to visitors on a commercial basis